-The 2019 NZ Population Conference will be held at Te Papa in Wellington, on 20 and 21 June 2019.
+The NZ Population Conference was held at Te Papa in Wellington, on 20 and 21 June 2019.

-The theme is: ‘Population change in Aotearoa New Zealand: people, places and well-being’.
+The theme was: ‘Population change in Aotearoa New Zealand: people, places and well-being’.

 James Renwick has nearly four decades’ experience in weather and climate research.
 His main field is large-scale climate variability and climate change, including such things as El Niño and the impacts of climate variability and change on New Zealand and the Antarctic.
 James was a lead author for the last two Assessment Reports of the Intergovernmental Panel on Climate Change (IPCC), and is a Convening Lead Author for the new 6th IPCC Assessment.
 He is a co-chair of the of the World Climate Research Programme (WCRP) CliC (Climate and Cryosphere) project, and was until recently the chair of the Royal Society of New Zealand Climate Expert Panel.